PostHog/meta/requests-for-comments/2022-11-29-network-recordings.md

 ## Success criteria
 *How do we know if this is successful (i.e. metrics, customer feedback), what's out of scope, whats makes this ambitious?*

+* Network recordings MVP:
-We'll know this is successful when 5 target customers have adopted this tool, and given positive feedback.
+  * We'll know this is successful when 5 target customers have adopted this tool, and given positive feedback.

-This is ambitious because we're adding a new product to our suite.
-Where people will have clear expectations of performance and features.
+  * *TODO: what are the core things that we want users to be able to do with network recordings in Session recordings?*
+* Web Performance v0.2:
+  * *We shouldn't spend too much time on this goal*
+  * The tools we are building out to measure and reduce user frustration (from the point of view of the frontend) are in PostHog.
+    * These features should be generalizable enough that others can use them

-We're not adding performance measurement on a timer, and we're not adding alerting on performance issues.
+  * We're not adding performance measurement on a timer, and we're not adding alerting on performance issues.

-We're not adding performance measurements to mobile or back-end SDKs
+  * We're not adding performance measurements to mobile or back-end SDKs
+  * For speed, we're not focus on external user feedback for this yet, that can come in a second part of work

 ## Context
 *What are our competitors doing, what are the technical constraints, what are customers asking for, what does the data tell us, are there external motivations (e.g. launch week, enterprise contract)?*